An alternative foundation of quantum theory: Motivation, first postulates, and some basic results

 In general, it should only be noted that $\phi$ is a variable and is not assumed to take any value known to us.
 This is also analoguous to the main assumptions of probability theory, which is based upon functions on a probability space $(\Omega, \mathcal{F},P)$, with no assumption that $\omega\in\Omega$ is known to us.

 It will be shown below that Postulate 3, taken together with some symmetry assumptions, has far-reaching consequences.
-It will imply the existence of the whole Hilbert space apparatus, in particular, that each accessible variable has a unique symmetric operator connected to it.
+It will imply, given the existence of two different maximal accessible variables, the whole Hilbert space apparatus, in particular, that each accessible variable has a unique symmetric operator connected to it.
 These symmetry assumptions will be shown in this article to be satisfied when all accessible variables take a finite number of values.

-One can consider a concrete context with an observer $A$ or with a set of communicating observers in this context.
+One can consider a concrete context with an observer $C$ or with a set of communicating observers in this context.
 Let $\phi$ be an inaccessible theoretical variable varying in a space $\Omega_\phi$.
 It is a basic philosophy of the present paper that I always regard groups as group actions or transformations, acting on some space.

 Starting with $\Omega_\phi$ and a group $K$ acting on $\Omega_\phi$, let $\theta(\cdot)$ be an accessible function on $\Omega_\phi$, and let $\Omega_\theta$ be the range of this function.